IAAF Sets New Limits On Testosterone Levels In Women

 Track and field's world governing body thinks the answer has to do with levels of serum testosterone, at least when it comes to female runners competing in middle-distance races.

-The International Association of Athletics Federation announced a new set of rules Thursday that will ban women who naturally produce higher than normal levels of testosterone from participating in races ranging from 400 meters to the mile, unless they agree to take medication.
+The International Association of Athletics Federation announced a new set of rules Thursday that will ban women who naturally produce higher-than-normal levels of testosterone from participating in races ranging from 400 meters to the mile, unless they agree to take medication.

 Athletes with the condition, called hyperandrogenism, would be eligible to compete at the international level only if they reduced blood testosterone levels through the use of hormonal contraceptives, including birth control pills.